Lawsuit seeks white woman's arrest in Emmett Till kidnapping

 Weeks after Till's body was found in a river, her husband Roy Bryant and his half-brother J.W.
 Milam were tried for murder and acquitted by an all-white jury.
 Months later, the men confessed in a paid interview with Look magazine.

-Now in her late 80s, Donham has lived in North Carolina in recent years.
+Now in her late 80s, Donham has lived in North Carolina and Kentucky in recent years.
 She has not commented publicly on calls for her prosecution.

 The U.S. Justice Department announced in December 2021 that it had ended its latest investigation into the lynching of Till, without bringing charges against anyone.